OmniDB/OmniDB/README.md

   - Multi Database and Active Database for PostgreSQL, MySQL and MariaDB
   - Commands `\?`, `\x` and `\timing` for Console Tab for Oracle, MySQL and MariaDB
   - Console status showing number of rows affected in Console Tab for Oracle, MySQL and MariaDB
+  - "Analyze" action for tables and materialized views for PostgreSQL
+  - "Truncate" action for tables for PostgreSQL

 # 1- Installation